61% of Americans own stocks, and that translates into tens of millions of people!

 But how many of those people actually understand how the stock market works?

 Millions invest in stocks because they’ve proven to be a successful investment, especially over the long term.
 Since so many are invested, there’s often an assumption that there’s no need to know exactly how it works.

 The analogy is similar to computers.

 Tens of millions of people know how to use them, but only a small sliver actually knows how they work.

-But if you’re interested to know how the stock market works, and you should have at least a high altitude concept, let’s drill down into the details.
+But if you’re interested in knowing how the stock market works, and you should have at least a high-altitude concept, let’s drill down into the details.

 What the Stock Market Does